AadityaMishra10/React/README.md

-This is a React component that creates a web application that fetches text data from a URL entered by the user, generates a frequency histogram of the most common words in the text, and displays the histogram in a bar chart using the recharts library.
+This is the link for the app i have hosted on netlify website : https://marvelous-piroshki-85bf31.netlify.app/ This is a React component that creates a web application that fetches text data from a URL entered by the user, generates a frequency histogram of the most common words in the text, and displays the histogram in a bar chart using the recharts library.
 The user can also export the histogram data to a CSV file.

 Plugins installed in this code are: